dolthub/docs/packages/doltgres/content/sql/server/configuration.md

 # Configuration

-A Dolt SQL server can be configured at server start time, or by setting system variables in the SQL session.
+A Doltgres SQL server can be configured at server start time, or by setting system variables in the SQL session.
 The simplest way to configure server behavior is to provide a config file with the `--config` flag.
 Here's an example file: